-- 1. Let obj be O. - 2.
-Let proto be the value of the [[Prototype]] internal property of O. - 3.
-If includePrototype is false or proto is the value null, then - a.
-Let propList be a new empty List. - 4.
-Else - a.
-Let propList be the result of calling the [[Enumerate]] internal method of proto with arguments true and onlyEnumerable. - 5.
-For each string name that is the property key of an own property of O - a.
-Let desc be the result of calling the [[GetOwnProperty]] internal method of O with argument name. - b.
-If name is an element of propList, then remove name as an element of propList. - c.
-If only Enumerable is false or desc. [[Enumerable]] is true, then add name as an element of propList. - 6.
-Order the elements of propList in an implementation defined order. - 7.
-Return propList.

-8.12.11 [[lterate]]()
+- 1. Let obj be O.

+- 2. Let proto be the result of calling the [[GetInheritance]] internal method of O with no arguments.

+- 3. ReturnIfAbrupt(proto).

+- 4. If proto is the value null, then

+- a.
+Let propList be a new empty List.

+- 5. Else

+- a.
+Let propList be the result of calling the [[Enumerate]] internal method of proto.

+- 6. ReturnIfAbrupt(propList).

+- 7. For each name that is the property key of an own property of O

+- a.
+If Type(name) is String, then

+- i.
+Let desc be the result of calling OrdinaryGetOwnProperty with arguments O and name.

+- ii.
+If name is an element of propList, then remove name as an element of propList.

+- iii.
+If desc.[[Enumerable]] is true, then add name as an element of propList.

+- 8. Order the elements of propList in an implementation defined order.

+- 9. Return propList.

+8.3.13 [[OwnPropertyKeys]]()

-When the [[Iterate]] internal method of O is called the following steps are taken:
+When the [[OwnPropertyKeys]] internal method of O is called the following steps are taken: